Poor People to March on Washington, D.C. for 50th Anniversary of MLK’s Poor People’s Campaign and Resurrection City!

 Kensington is also home to the Kensington Welfare Rights Union (KWRU).
 The KWRU was created as a direct response to the cuts in public assistance at the same time that no jobs were being created for welfare recipients.
 Cheri Honkala went on to become the first welfare recipient to testify before Congress about the impact of the welfare cuts (see Myth of the Welfare Queen).
 At the time, politicians were slamming the poor by creating images of welfare queens and deadbeat dads instead of telling the real story which was one of poor single mothers and unemployed fathers, entering the prison system in record numbers to become a part of the prison industrial complex.
 This led KWRU to look for help and models of organizing outside of their own neighborhood and soon they linked with the poor in both urban and rural areas around the country that were facing the same plight, forming the Poor People’s Economic Human Rights Campaign.

 From a neighborhood that once was filled with factories, offering a blue-collar life of making hats and cigars, now is ground zero in a drug war, where the number one source of income is drugs and the second welfare, and where mothers hope daily that their sons come home alive.
-It is these very real daily lives in a war zone that have given rise to the March for Our Lives 2018.
+It is these very real daily lives in a war zone that have given rise to the 2018 Poor People’s March on Washington, D.C.